sbwzq8/CS4330Final/Reflection.md

 ---
 ## C#

-### this block of code shows how C# would inspect an object and return the properties and methods in a list
+### this block of code shows how C# would inspect an object and return the properties and methods in a list.
 ```CS
 var accessor = TypeAccessor.Create(ac.GetType());
 var values = accessor.GetMembers()